The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The model

 where the trace means that the lower edge of the $K_l(t^{-1},x_l)$ needs to be identified with the left edge of $R_1(t,z_1)$.
 The $T$-matrix above is the inhomogeneous transfer matrix, it depends on the bulk spectral parameters $z_1,..,z_L$ associated to each space of the lattice and also on the two boundary parameters $x_l$ and $x_r$ associated to the left and the right boundaries.
-Due to the YB and the BYB two transfer matrices with different values of $t$ commute:
+Due to the YB and the BYB two transfer matrices with different values of $t$ commute \cite{Skl}

 Therefore the eigenvectors of this transfer matrix must depend on $\{z_1,..,z_L,x_l,x_r\}$, but not on the parameter $t$.
-We also have the following commutation of the $T$-matrix with the $\check{R}$-matrix and the $K$-matrices:
+We also have the following commutation of the $T$-matrix with the $\check{R}$-matrix and the $K$-matrices

 In the previous work we were focused on finding the highest eigenvector $\Psi_L$ of the transfer matrix $T_L$.
-If we normalize properly the $T$-matrix we can write $T_L \Psi_L = \Psi_L$.
-Using now the equations (\ref{RT}), (\ref{KTl}) and (\ref{KTr}) we arrive to the qKZ equations:
+If we properly normalize the $T$-matrix we can write $T_L \Psi_L = \Psi_L$.
+Using (\ref{RT}), (\ref{KTl}) and (\ref{KTr}) we find the $q$KZ equations:

 where $W(z_i,z_{i+1})$, $U_l(z_1,x_l)$ and $U_r(z_L,x_r)$ are the normalizations of the $\check{R}$-matrix, $K_l$-matrix and $K_r$-matrix respectively.
 They can be written as combinations of weights of $\check{R}$ and $K_l$ and $K_r$, respectively, as: